-Childhood myopia rates are increasing, with 1 in 3 children now affected.
+Rates of myopia in children are increasing, with 1 in 3 children now affected.
 Many researchers believe reduced outdoor time and increased near work, including screen time on devices, are part of the problem.
 Myopia often leads to a child’s struggle in school and activities due to poor vision, as well as increased eye disease risks.

 Since the COVID-19 pandemic began, heavy reliance on screens for entertainment, communication, work and remote learning has put a strain on everyone’s eyes.
 In a recent study by the Global Myopia Awareness Coalition (GMAC), 61% of parents said their children’s use of video games has increased, and 44% said their children spend four hours or more on electronic devices each day — including television or handheld devices, completing schoolwork on a computer, or playing video games.
 This increased screen time means a greater risk of developing conditions such as myopia.

 Myopia occurs when the eye grows too long from front to back, causing light to come to a focus in front of the retina instead of directly on it.
 It can also be caused by the cornea and/or lens being too curved for the length of the eyeball.
 In some cases, myopia occurs due to a combination of these factors.

 If you're concerned about your child's screen time and want to prevent eye problems, here are some actions you can take.